-Meet Carmen Faura Práxedes, shown in see figure 24.1 she graduated with a BSc degree in Software Engineering with Industrial Experience in 2022 when this episode was first recorded.
+Meet Carmen Faura Práxedes, shown in see figure 29.1 she graduated with a Bachelor of Science degree in Software Engineering with Industrial Experience in 2022 when this episode was first recorded.
 During her degree, Carmen did placements and internships at disney.com and mckinsey.com.

 Carmen: I’m Carmen, I’m originally from Spain, born and raised there and from small southern town Marbella.
 So, very different to Manchester.

 Carmen: Yeah, I went to school in Spain.
 Never moved abroad until I was 18 when I came to University in Manchester.

 So what made you choose computer science as a subject?

 Carmen: So when I was actually applying for degrees, I didn’t know what I wanted to do and it was December and obviously applications closed in January and I had to start writing my personal statement, to a point where the head (teacher), a schoolmaster called me and it was like coming.
 Where’s your personal statement?
 You need to start applying.
 And I don’t know what I want to do.
 I knew I liked ICT and art and maths and then he was like, so have you thought about double degree in math and physics?
 I’m like, no. Physics it’s not for me.
 So, then he said, oh, what about software, engineering, computer science, and I was like, what is that?
 So back home, it’s not really a thing, it’s still the idea that technology is what you do in a basement, antisocial.
 That’s the stereotype.
 So then I was like, sure, let’s just go for it.
 And then I ended up applying for software engineering and that’s how I got here.

 That’s good advice.
 I think one of the interesting things is is a lot of decisions people make about what to study at university comes from family, teachers and peers etc and sometimes those people good advice, sometimes they don’t give good advice at all!